apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>lastDoneRevision is the last done revision of configurationItem.</p>
+<p>Represents the last completed revision of the configuration item.
+This field is optional.</p>
 </td>
 </tr>
 <tr>